Ayms/node-Tor/README.md

 OR_streams['abcd'][N] an array of : [circ,type] where circ is a circuit with a peer, size the total size, type the MIME-type of the file.

-OR_streams is used for continuous streaming
+OR_streams is used for continuous streaming.

 If 'abcd' is a continuous streaming, the peers periodically remove from indexedDB chunks older than 4 times the window size.